 We learned to ask: “Is this statue without wax?”
 The colony I grew up in spoke French, and “without wax” in French is “sans-cire.”
 Some have speculated that our word sincere could be linked to that phrase.
 What you appear to be is what you are.
 They would say, “Oh, this is sans-cire!”
 And we’d say, “Oh, good, can we take it out into the tropical heat to look at it?”
 And they would go, “Oh, no, no …”

 Well, in the heat of battle, the wax will melt, and flaws will be clear as day.
 In the bright light of the sun, you will see cracks that have been filled with wax.
 No one expects you to be perfect as a leader, but they expect authenticity.

 Compassion has a consistent Christ-honoring culture.
 How is that built and maintained?

 I can think of many Christian organizations that have lost their spiritual commitment.
 I can’t think of one secular organization that found its way to a Christian commitment.
-Any leader who inherits a strong Christian commitment must shepherd the culture and steward that commitment.
+Any leader who inherits a robust Christian commitment must shepherd the culture and steward that commitment.

 The next is through the executive leadership team.
-As you get bigger you start looking for people with more credentials or names that open doors.
+As you get bigger, you start looking for people with more credentials or names that open doors.
 And if you look for those things at the expense of the heart and a humble walk with God, soon the executive you brought in is hiring people who don’t have a passion for the Lord, and it unravels.

-Because of this commitment, today 391 children will accept Christ as their Savior across the ministry of Compassion in the more than 6,000 churches we serve.
-We track that statistic because it’s our ultimate outcome.
+Because of this commitment, today, 391 children will accept Christ as their Savior across the ministry of Compassion in the more than 6,000 churches we serve.
+We track that statistic because it’s our outcome.
 It’s good to do good, but why not do strategic good to advance the kingdom of God to the glory of God?

 What wisdom would you share with today’s Christian ministry leaders?